The Golden Compass (film): Plot

-On an alternate retrofuturistic Earth ruled by the Magisterium, every person's soul exists outside the body as an animal companion, a dæmon.
+On an alternate Earth, a church called the Magisterium controls people's beliefs under the auspices of the Authority.
+Every person's soul exists as their own animal companion, a dæmon, and they must remain in close proximity.
+When young, people’s dæmons change form reflecting their moods, but at the onset of puberty the dæmons settle into one form.

-Lyra Belacqua is an orphan raised at Jordan College in Oxford with her dæmon Pantalaimon or "Pan".
-Her uncle Lord Asriel returns from seeking the elusive Dust, a cosmic particle the Magisterium forbids to be mentioned.
-Lyra saves him from wine poisoned by a Magisterium agent, and Asriel presents his discovery that Dust at the North Pole links to infinite worlds.
-He is granted another expedition though his theory, if proven, could undermine the Magisterium's control.
+Lyra Belacqua is an orphan raised at Jordan College with her dæmon Pantalaimon or "Pan".
+Her uncle is Lord Asriel, an explorer and scholar of the college.
+When he returns from seeking the elusive Dust — cosmic particles that the Magisterium forbids being mentioned — Asriel reveals that Dust at the North Pole links to infinite worlds.
+He is granted funding for another expedition though, if proven, his theory would undermine the Magisterium's control.

+Kidnappers called "the Gobblers" abduct children, including Lyra's friends, Roger Parslow and Billy Costa, a young Gyptian.

-Mrs. Coulter, a wealthy "friend" of the college, invites Lyra to stay with her in London.
-The Master of the college entrusts Lyra with her uncle's alethiometer, a compass-like artefact that reveals the truth, warning her to keep it secret.
-Kidnappers called "Gobblers" have been abducting children, including Lyra's friend Roger and Billy Costa, a young Gyptian.
-Lyra discovers Mrs. Coulter is head of the General Oblation Board, realising they are the Gobblers, and she and Pan escape when Mrs. Coulter's dæmon attempts to steal the alethiometer.
+Marisa Coulter, a wealthy "friend" of the college, invites Lyra to stay with her in London.
+Just before she leaves, the Master of the college entrusts Lyra with her uncle's alethiometer, an artefact that reveals the truth, warning her to keep it secret.
+Mrs. Coulter becomes domineering after Lyra boasts of knowing about Dust.
+Lyra discovers she leads the Gobblers.
+After Mrs. Coulter's dæmon tries to steal the alethiometer, she and Pan flee, but are captured.
+A band of Gyptians save Lyra from the Gobblers, and she joins the Gyptian army sailing north to Trollesund in Norwegian Lapland to rescue their abducted children.

-Lyra is saved from Gobblers by Ma Costa, Billy's mother, and taken to the Gyptian king John Faa, who is sailing north to search for the children.
-Gyptian elder Farder Coram recognizes the alethiometer, which Lyra discovers she can decipher.
-In league with the Magisterium, Mrs. Coulter sends mechanical spy-flies after Lyra, but one is caught by Farder Coram.
-Asriel reaches Svalbard, the kingdom of the Ice Bears, but is captured by Samoyed tribesmen hired by Mrs. Coulter.
+Gyptian elder Farder Coram recognizes the alethiometer that, with his guidance, Lyra learns to decipher.
+Serafina Pekkala, queen of a witch clan, flies to the Gyptian ship and tells Lyra the children are at a Magisterial experimental station in Bolvangar.
+In league with the Magisterium, Mrs. Coulter sends two venomous mechanical spy-flies after Lyra; one is caught by Farder Coram and sealed in a tin, but the other escapes.

+Asriel reaches Svalbard, the Kingdom of the Ice Bears, but is captured by Samoyed tribesmen hired by Mrs. Coulter, and imprisoned by the Ice Bears’ king, Ragnar Sturlusson, who usurped the throne.